vicradon/30daysofnode/README.md

-# Day 1: Airtable Blog APi
+# Day 1: Airtable Blog API

 Airtable serves as the DB for this project
 The Airtable API is used to perform